Aortic Aneurysm Program

 Nationally Recognized Heart Care

-Texas Heart Medical Group doctors are leaders in treating patients with aortic aneurysms and have spearheaded some of the most innovative treatments in the medical field today.
+Doctors at The Texas Heart Institute Center for Cardiovascular Care are leaders in treating patients with aortic aneurysms and have spearheaded some of the most innovative treatments in the medical field today.

 Texas Heart Institute is recognized nationally and internationally for developing minimally invasive interventional techniques and other strategies for preventing and treating an aortic aneurysm.